01 of 05

 - Wipe down the cabinet and canopy with a damp cloth.

-- Clean the aquarium glass with a glass cleaner or a damp cloth.
+- Clean the aquarium glass with an aquarium-safe glass cleaner or a damp cloth.

 05 of 05